 Step 1: Take acting lessons.
 Acting is an art that requires technique and many skills: a course is what it takes to learn the basics.
 In some cities, summer acting courses are organized, where even more time is spent learning the trade.
 Acting lessons are also ideal for children who wish to pursue this career because they allow you to enrich the curriculum and network.
 This is the most important step when learning how to start acting.
+Learn more specifics about how to become an actor with no experience by visiting Truthful Acting here.
+Learning from an experienced teacher is incredibly important when it comes to acting.

 - Confidence and how to overcome shyness and fear of the stage